30.10.2018 • 3 minutes

-Interleaving may seem harder or less useful than simply studying one subject at a time during longer and uninterrupted sessions, but switching from one subject to another combines the memory advantages of both spaced practice and retrieval practice to improve the creation of long-lasting memories.
-Though we may feel like we remember more after focusing on a single topic for an extended period of time than we do after alternating subjects during that time, the long-term benefits of the latter far outweigh the short-term benefits of the former.
+Interleaving is harder than simply studying one subject at a time during longer and uninterrupted sessions, but switching from one subject to another creates longer-lasting memories by combining the memory advantages of both spaced practice and retrieval practice.
+Though we may feel like we remember more after focusing on a single topic for an extended period of time than we do after alternating subjects during that time, this is not true in the long run.

 First, it is important not to switch between subjects too much or have intervals that are too short.
-Twenty to thirty-minute blocks are probably the shortest to use, or you risk suffering the negative aspects of multitasking.
+Don’t use blocks of less than 20-30 minutes or you might suffer the negative consequences of multitasking.

-In addition, being efficient in the transitions between study sessions that are interleaved is key, otherwise much time can be lost in the process.
-As a learning strategy, it requires good planning and organisation; as a teaching strategy, the sequence of topics or subjects must be designed depending on the material and the way the different elements can build on each other.
-Though the topics of an interleaving session can cover different subjects, some experts believe the strategy is most efficient when the subjects are related in some way.
+Secondly, try to be efficient when switching from one study session to the next, or you risk wasting time in the process.
+As a learning method, interleaving requires good planning and organisation, while as a teaching strategy the sequence of topics must take into account how they can build on each other.
+The topics of an interleaving session can cover different subjects, but the strategy is most efficient when the subjects are related in some way.

-Interleaving is more complicated and counterintuitive than spaced and retrieval practice, but as is the case for these other two strategies, its aim is not to facilitate studying, but to help students remember and understand things more easily in the long run.
+Interleaving is more complicated than spaced and retrieval practice, but just like for these other two methods, the aim is not to facilitate studying, but to help students create long-lasting memories and understanding of the course material.

 Content drawn from “_The Science of Learning — What Every Teacher Should Know_”, EdX: https://www.edx.org